When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Moon features to check out include the many craters, the seas (mares in Latin), the bays, mountains, and oceans (oceanus).

-Features of the moon listed are craters, seas, Bays, and other
+Features of the moon listed are craters, seas, Bays, and other, why you can try to target with binoculars

 An easy feature to target with binoculars is Clavius, the largest crater at 230 km wide.
 And, it has two smaller craters within it.